-CRISC: Exam details & process
+CRISC: Exam details & process [updated 2021]

 CRISC exam particulars

-Candidates can look for the closest PSI test center and select a date for the exam by going through ISACA; here the testers can verify a testing site that is available where and when they need it, plus register for their exam.
+If the onsite option is preferred, candidates can look for the closest PSI test center and select a date for the exam by going through ISACA; here, the testers can verify a testing site where and when they need it to register for their exam.

 CRISC registration, scheduling, testing and examination

 Registration to the CRISC exam can only be accomplished through an online procedure.
 Candidates will need to register and pay a non-refundable and non-transferable fee before becoming eligible to schedule their test.

 ISACA exams are now administered all year round in what is known as Continuous Testing; this means candidates may register for the CRISC test whenever they are ready to sit for the examination within their 365-day window.
 There are no deadlines for when an individual needs to register; registrants get their own 365-day exam eligibility period.

 There are four steps to registering to take an ISACA exam:

 To register for the CRISC exam, candidates must create an ISACA profile at www.isaca.org/myISACA and click on the “Certifications and CPE Management” tab; then, they can click on the “Schedule your exam” option to access the PSI scheduling platform.
 At the end of the process, the candidates will receive an email that will confirm that ISACA has received the registration.
 They’ll be given details on submitting documentation for any special testing accommodations requested in a separate email.

 To reschedule or cancel a previously booked test, applicants can use the “Reschedule or Cancel Exam” option.
 All rescheduling and cancellation of appointments must be made a minimum of 48 hours before the originally scheduled appointment to prevent forfeiture of registration fees.